+Smooth Fine Detail Plastic, formally known as Frosted Ultra Detail (FUD) and Smoothest Fine Detail Plastic, formally known as Frosted Extreme Detail (FXD) have the highest degree of detail possible in 3D printing.
 The difference between FUD and FXD is the printed layer thickness.
 FUD is printed in 29 micron layers and FXD in layers of 16 microns.
 The smaller the layer thickness, the higher the degree of detail.
 FXD costs more than FUD, because it takes a longer time to print.
 We mostly use FUD.
 For very small, very fine or richly detailed models we use FXD.
 We always preselect a default material for you, that gives the best price-quality performance.

 Both FUD and FXD utilize a waxy support material that is dissolved after printing is completed.
 The support material slightly changes the texture of the product.
 Because it isn’t applied to the entire product, you will see slight variability in texture over the surface of the model.
 Painting the model reduces the variability.

 Frosted Ultra Detail and Frosted Extreme Detail are both made of a UV cured acrylic polymer.
 The material is heat resistant up to 80°C / 176°F degrees.